dswan2/AzureDeploy/README.md

 4. Deploy the template to create the resources in the RG (idempotent):

-New-AzResourceGroupDeployment -ResourceGroupName mark-rg -TemplateUri https://raw.githubusercontent.com/dswan2/azuredeploy/main/daniel-rg.json
+New-AzResourceGroupDeployment -ResourceGroupName daniel-rg -TemplateUri https://raw.githubusercontent.com/dswan2/AzureDeploy/main/daniel-rg.json

 Optional:  To delete resource group and clean the slate for redeploy, In powershell, execute: